American Forts: West

 (1878), Crook County

-A temporary Federal post originally located on the Little Missouri River south of Alzada, MT, then relocated to Oak Creek on the south-side of the Belle Fourche River, north of Aladdin, before it was abandoned.
+A temporary Federal cavalry encampment originally located on the Little Missouri River north of Hulett, just south of Alzada, MT.
+After about five weeks it was relocated to Oak Creek on the south side of the Belle Fourche River, 10 miles north of Aladdin, before it was abandoned after an additional six weeks.

 (1866 - 1868), near Story

-Built to protect the Bozeman Trail.
+Built to protect the Bozeman Trail in July 1866.
 It was first known as Fort Carrington and New Fort Reno (1), originally intended to replace Fort Reno.
-Almost continuously attacked by Indians, the stockaded fort was abandoned in accordance with a peace treaty with the Indians.
+The "Fetterman Massacre" site (December 1866) is located about two miles away.
+Three blockhouses were built outside the main fort to protect woodcutting parties.
+Almost continuously attacked by Indians, the 18-acre stockaded fort, with two corner blockhouses, was abandoned in accordance with a peace treaty with the Indians (August 1868).
 The Cheyenne burned it down soon afterward.
-Reconstructed stockade and Officers' quarters on site.
+Reconstructed partial stockade and visitor center/museum on site.
+Admission fee.

 Fort Mackenzie